-Tomorrow is China’s National Day, established on the 1st of October 1949, when the country gained its independence.
-Nowadays in the West, most people’s association with this occasion is Golden Week, one of the few times of the year when China takes a break.
-Another connection that Westerners have with the founding of the People’s Republic is Xuan Chuan Hua, Chinese Propaganda Art, which is now iconic around the world.
-This art style would never have existed without the decades of commercial artistic development that preceded it.
-This year I’m taking a look at 月份牌 Yue Fen Pai, Calendar Posters, an art form centred around early 20th century Shanghai.
+The 1st of October is modern China’s National Day.
+On this day in 1949, the country had gained its independence, and the Civil War had come to an end.
+Nowadays, most people around the world associate this occasion with Golden Week, one of the few times of the year when China takes a break.
+Another connection that people have with the founding of the PRC, is the xuanchuanhua, Chinese propaganda art, now iconic around the world.
+However, this art style would never have existed without the decades of commercial development that preceded it.
+On this national day, I’m taking a look at at the 月份牌 yuefenpai, calendar posters, an art form centred around early 20th century Shanghai.

 The massive appeal of Zheng’s work lay in the contemporary relevance of his subject matter.
 He painted women in fashionable 20th century dress, and even carried out market research with the celebrities at the pleasure gardens of Shanghai.
-His “Autumn Water in a Silvery Pond” and “Evening Makeup” featuring a simply dressed female student, originally painted for a drugstore, enjoyed much higher popularity when circulated in print.
-An artist of prolific output for both Shandong and Ta Chong tobacco companies, Zheng’s success propelled the Yue Fen Pai into the commercial and industrial arena.
+His “Autumn Water in a Silvery Pond” and “Evening Makeup” featuring a simply dressed female student, originally painted for a drugstore, enjoyed high popularity when circulated in print.
+An artist of prolific output for both Shandong and Ta Chong tobacco companies, Zheng’s success propelled the yuefenpai into the commercial and industrial arena.

 Posted in Blog and tagged art, Calendar Posters, china, Chinese, culture, National Day, propagada art